 In this section, we briefly review the description of tidal effects on a compact object~\cite{Taylor:2008xy,poisson_will_2014,Poisson:2018qqd,Poisson:2020vap}.
 We first focus on the Newtonian theory.
-Consider a spherically symmetric object of mass $M$ and radius $r_0$, and place it in an externally-sourced gravitational field, in vacuum.
-The mutual gravitational force is assumed to be weak, modelling an inspiraling binary system at sufficiently large separations.
+Consider a spherically symmetric object of mass $M$ and radius $r_0$, and place it in an externally sourced gravitational field, in vacuum.
+The mutual gravitational force is assumed to be weak, modeling an inspiralling binary system at sufficiently large separations.

-We work in Fourier domain.
-In a Cartesian coordinate system~$x^i=(x,y,z)$ with origin located at the center-of-mass of the body~$({\bm x}=0)$, the tidal environment around the body is characterized by the {\it tidal moments},
+We work in the Fourier domain.
+In a Cartesian coordinate system~$x^i=(x,y,z)$ with the origin located at the center-of-mass of the body~$({\bm x}=0)$, the tidal environment around the body is characterized by the {\it tidal moments},

 where $U_{\rm ext}(\omega;{\bm x})$ is the gravitational potential created by the external source.
 Here, $L:=i_1 i_2\cdots i_\ell$ stands for a collection of $\ell$ individual indices; for any $\ell$-index tensor, STF means that the tensor is symmetric and tracefree in any pair of arbitrary two indices in $L$~\cite{poisson_will_2014}.
 The {\it multipole moments} of the body are defined as